YoussefKamal098/note-verse/README.md

 │   │   │   ├── note/              # Components related to note display and creation
 │   │   │   ├── noteCards/         # Components for displaying notes
 │   │   │   ├── noteMarkdownTabs/  # Components for displaying note markdown editor
+│   │   │   ├── noteSharPopUp/     # Component for sharing notes with other users
 │   │   │   ├── notifications/     # Components for displaying notifications
 │   │   │   ├── otp/               # This folder contains React components related to OTP (One-Time Password) verification.
 │   │   │   ├── pagination/        # Pagination component module.
 │   │   │   ├── profileImageUploader/           # This folder contains React components for profile image uploading and editing.
 │   │   │   ├── progressiveImage/               # This folder contains React components for progressive image loading (from placeholder to high-res images).
 │   │   │   ├── searchBar/         # Search bar component for filtering/searching notes
+│   │   │   ├── selection/         # Custom selection/dropdown components
 │   │   │   ├── tags/              # Components for managing tags on notes
+│   │   │   ├── texterea/          # Custom textarea components with enhanced features
 │   │   │   ├── title/             # Components for managing title on notes
+│   │   │   ├── toggle/            # Custom Toggle switch components
 │   │   │   ├── tooltip/           # Directory containing Tooltip component for displaying hoverable tooltips.
 │   │   ├── config/                # The 'config' directory contains configuration files that manage various frontend settings, such as environment variables
 │   │   ├── constants/             # Contains constants used throughout the application, such as HTTP codes and status messages.